open-contracting/bi.open-contracting.org/powerbi/cardinal/README.md

 You must choose an operating system user with read, write and execute permissions to the "working directory" for the project (`chmod 700`, at least).
 For simplicity, you can:

 - Name the operating system user the same as the database user (`DATABASE_USER` setting)
-- Create a home directory for the operating system user, to use as the working directory (`CARDINAL_WORKDIR` setting)
+- Create a home directory for the operating system user, to use as the working directory (`OCDS_POWERBI_WORKDIR` setting)
 - Make the working directory readable and executable by others (`chmod 755`)
 - Change the current directory to the working directory when running the commands below